h43z/writeups/0323-intigriti.md

 There is an alternative though to using javascript and `fetch`.

-The CSP says `frame-src 'self'; ` we can just an `iframe` and frame the `/notes` endpoint this way we don't have to use all the code for `fetch()` just access it directly via the html element.
+The CSP says `frame-src 'self'; ` we can just an `iframe` and frame the `/notes` endpoint this way we don't have to use all the code for `fetch()` and just access it directly via the html element.
 The iframe is on the same origin as the payload note itself so it should be no problem to access the content of the iframe.

 ```